tomy2105/KnowledgeNotes/cloud/google.md

 More info [here](https://cloud.google.com/compute/docs/) and [sketchnote](https://thecloudgirl.dev/gcpsketchnote2.html).

+##### OS Login

+A mechanism to simplify SSH access management by linking SSH users in Linux to their respective Google identities in Cloud Identity.

 ##### Preemptible and Spot VMs

 Preemptible and Spot VMs are virtual machine instances that use excess CPU capacity and **significant (60-90%) discounts**, but they might be stopped or deleted preemptively when capacity needs to be reclaimed.
 Should be used to reduce costs for fault-tolerant workloads that can tolerate being prematurely stopped.

 If the instance does not stop after **30 seconds**, compute engine sends an ACPI G3 Mechanical Off signal to the operating system!!!
+To ensure graceful shutdowns, it’ s recommended to leverage shutdown scripts.

 More info [here](https://cloud.google.com/compute/docs/instances/preemptible) and [here](https://cloud.google.com/compute/docs/instances/spot)